phoe/protest/doc/1am.md

 PROTEST/1AM is designed as a drop-in replacement for the original 1AM.
 It should be enough to replace `:1AM` with `:PROTEST/1AM` in your package use lists and write the test cases for all implemented tests.
-(TODO rethink this, most likely we want tests without test cases)

 ## Internal Dependencies